Fruittips/Casserole/README.md

 go test -ports=3000,3001,3002,3003,3004
 ```

-## To run system tests:
+### System Tests
-More information on the system test can be found in the `tests/README.md` folder
+System tests are conducted in Python with a test driver similar to the auto-run script above.
+More information can be found in [tests/README.md](./tests/README.md).
 ```
 cd tests
 pip install -r requirements.txt